Deinococcus frigens: Genome

-Growth Conditions
+Growth conditions

 Deinococcus species such as these are well known for being some of the most resilient bacteria discovered on Earth.
 Deinococcus frigens is in many ways similar to other microbes of the genus Deinococcus, but with several adaptations that allow it to live in the extreme environment of the Antarctic- an area characterized by heavy, incessant winds, droughts, and severely cold winters.
 D. frigens is aerobic to facultatively anaerobic allowing it to survive in topsoil, and it is able to hydrolyze glucose, acetate, and casein for use as carbon sources.
 Additionally, this species grows at low temperatures (psychrophile organism), ranging from 1-21 °C, which was determined by placing test tubes containing isolates into an aluminum block that produced a range of temperatures from 0-40 °C. D. frigens can tolerate growth in up to 10% NaCl and can grow in pH ranging from 3.8-8.7.
 To determine ideal NaCl concentration and pH levels for growth, isolated samples were placed into several PYGV plates where various amounts of NaCl, ranging from 1-20% weight by volume, and 0.05 g*1−1 phosphate buffer were added respectively.
 D. frigens is also resistant to UV radiation.
 By placing samples of D. frigens at various distances, 8–12 cm, from a 254 nm UV lamp, the bacterial growth under UV conditions could then be measured over 4-20 minute time periods.

 Relevance

 These extremo-tolerant characteristics make D. frigens a candidate for further study in areas as diverse as cancer, aging, and microbiology in space.
 Because of their hardy nature and extreme characteristics, Deinococcus species are often used as model organisms for oncological and aging studies.
 Their ability to combat oxidative stress and the formation of carcinogenic reactive oxygen species may be the vital key in future endeavors for anti aging research and anticancer treatments.
 The psychrophilic, or thriving in cold temperatures, nature of D. frigens is also of interest to humanity.
-Psychrophiles’ ability to survive in extremely cold environments may potentially be studied by astrophysicists trying to unlock the key to exploring frozen environments within our solar system.
+Psychrophiles’ ability to survive in extremely cold environments may potentially be studied by astrophysicists trying to unlock the key to exploring frozen environments within the Solar System.
 Indeed, the field of "astrobiology” seeks to explore life within the upper atmosphere of Earth.
 Psychrophiles in the atmosphere have been found living at the very interface between water and ice, and new species, such as Colwellia psychrerythraea have been discovered as a result of this research.
 Psychrophilic bacteria have also been shown to contain unique lipids and membrane structures which help add stability to the membrane of the cells.
 In general, microorganisms from the Antarctic are used as model organisms for studying methods and tools of adaptation to extremely cold temperatures.